Check out all the amazing things to experience as well as a photo tour of one of Disney’s most immersive resorts!

 If you run out of your medications, diapers, or other toiletries, Disney has you covered!
 Check out the assortment in the photo below.

 The Wilderness Lodge has both DVC and Disney deluxe rooms, although the Disney rooms remain closed.
 The non-DVC rooms are located inside the main building.
-There are plans to reopen these rooms in June.

 In addition, there are two DVC sections: Copper Creek and Boulder Ridge.
 DVC sections are both adjacent to the main building.